usnistgov/FIPS201/_Appendix/glossary.md

 object, specified in [[SP 800-73]](references.md#ref-SP-800-73), and included in several data objects on a PIV Card.

 Federal Information Processing Standards (FIPS)
-: A standard for adoption and use by Federal departments and agencies that has been developed within the Information Technology Laboratory and published by NIST, a part of the U.S. Department of Commerce.
+: A standard for adoption and use by federal departments and agencies that has been developed within the Information Technology Laboratory and published by NIST, a part of the U.S. Department of Commerce.
 A FIPS covers some topic in information technology to achieve a common level of quality or some level of interoperability.